 Besides, when it came to singing a song, those directions and exercises weren’t helping at all in getting me where I wanted.

 That’s because I didn’t have a breathing problem to solve.
 In fact, I hadn’t had one up until that point!
 And the moment I started messing with my breathing is when things became difficult.

 What is the diaphragm and what does it do?

 The diaphragm is a dome-shaped muscle that divides your torso in half.
-When it contracts it creates a vacuum for the lungs, and air is sucked in.
+When it contracts by lowering, it creates suction in the lungs, and air is inhaled.

 It’s important to see that there’s no such thing as “singing from the diaphragm”.
 It’s impossible.
 That’s because the diaphragm actually contracts only when we inhale, and is passive when we exhale.
 We don’t sing on the inhale, we sing on the exhale!

 During the exhalation phase in singing, the intercostal muscles continue to maintain the expansion of the rib-cage, reducing its dimensions more gradually.
 The diaphragm doesn’t actively move when you sing.
 It just goes back to its relaxed state slower than when you are silent, because other muscles are working to keep the rib-cage expanded.